saferinsulin/website/hypoglycaemia.md

 Treatment should be initiated **as a clinical emergency** if blood glucose < 4.0mmol/L – remember "Four is the Floor"
 :::

+- **Stop insulin infusion**

+- If central access present: administer **50ml of 50% glucose** via CVC or PICC line over 10 minutes followed by a 0.9% saline flush.

+- If no central access present: administer **250ml of 10% glucose** via peripheral cannula over 15 minutes.

-For patients suitable for stepdown to a general ward or with a normally functioning enteral route it is also appropriate to use the ward-based hypoglycaemia algorithm.
+- For patients suitable for stepdown to a general ward or with a normally functioning enteral route it is also appropriate to use the ward-based hypoglycaemia algorithm.

+- **Recheck blood glucose** at 15, 30 and 60 minutes or until > 4.0 mmol/L — repeated doses of glucose may be required.

 ## Learning from Hypoglycaemia